data-mining-UniPI/teaching25/time series/Time series.md

 | Piecewise Linear (PL)  | Slope $\nabla$ of the segment | Continuous | $\nabla_{s^i_\subset}$ | $\mathbb{R}, \mathbb{R}^2$ |

 <!-- footer: "$\\mathbb{R}^2$ given by storing both slope and intercept of the linear model." -->

 ---

+# Learned equidistributional windows

+We *learn* segmentations by their likelihood: given a desired number of segments, segments are learned to maximize their probability $p(s^i_\subset)$, which results in segments as equiprobable as possible, ideally following a uniform distribution.
+By maximizing probability, we maximize entropy, and thus the diversity of the subseries.

+---